vineetha1996/Event-Expo/README.md

 - Admin should enter username and passwotd to login as a admin.
 - When we click on the Login button it navigates to the Admin Home page.
+- The credentials have to match with the ones stored in the database, then only will they get access inside.
+- For wrong or empty fields, we have provided messages which pop-up as warnings.

 ### Admin Home page:
 ![Admin Home](https://github.com/vineetha1996/event-expo/blob/master/screens/adminHome.JPG)